ali-rajan/CSCB58-assembly-game/plan.md

     - Player is moved below the lower platform
 - [ ] Ceiling spiderman
   - Player stays attached to the ceiling if reached when jumping
+- [ ] Platform pushing player
+  - When a platform collides the player on the right, vacated player pixels are not filled properly
+- [ ] Air jump
+  - When falling off a platform without jumping, player can jump while in the air